logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 * **K8S 1.19.3+** - If you're running on K8S 1.19.3+ or later, be sure to use the DaemonSet that supports a containerd at runtime (but not the RBAC and NON-RBAC DaemonSets).
 It can be customized from `logzio-daemonset-containerd.yaml`.

-* **K8S 1.16 or earlier** - If you're running K8S 1.16 or earlier, you will need to manually change the API version in your DaemonSet to `apiVersion: rbac.authorization.k8s.io/v1beta1`.
+* **K8S 1.16 or earlier** - If you're running K8S 1.16 or earlier, you may need to manually change the API version in your DaemonSet to `apiVersion: rbac.authorization.k8s.io/v1beta1`.

   The API versions of `ClusterRole` and `ClusterRoleBinding` are found in `logzio-daemonset-rbac.yaml` and `logzio-daemonset-containerd.yaml`.

-  If you are running K8S 1.17 or later, the DaemonSet is set to use `apiVersion: rbac.authorization.k8s.io/v1beta1` by default.
+  If you are running K8S 1.17 or later, the DaemonSet is set to use `apiVersion: rbac.authorization.k8s.io/v1` by default.
 No change is needed.